Your questions answered

 Do you give concerts?
 Several of our members do perform in public, and our members have participated in recitals, but the group itself doesn’t organize concerts.

 Do you organise concerts by professional recitalists?
 No. We simply play to each other and do not hire in concert performers — though Steven Hough and Peter Donohoe are always welcome as new members!

 Is it a venue for new contemporary music?
 There are no restrictions on the style or vintage of what you play.
 Some members do occasionally play their own compositions, arrangements or jazz improvisations.

 Is it only piano?
 I often accompany a singer / violinist / clarinetist /… The group focuses on piano solo and 4-handed duets on one piano.
 We do welcome the occasional piece in which the piano accompanies another instrument — viola, ‘cello, clarinet or recorder so far.

 I am in full time work — are there evening meetings?
 Sorry, no. We recognise that Alberti best suits part time workers, retired people and those who are flexibly self employed.
 Several members come from many miles away — return train journeys late in the evening would be a deterrent.

 What about weekends?
-In recent years, we’ve held Sunday meetings at the RNCM in August and plan the same this year, on 5 and 19 Aug 2018.
+In recent years, we’ve held Sunday meetings at the RNCM in August.

 A separate group meets monthly on Saturday in Manchester: